-Burglar alarms are the simplest solution to deter intruders from your home – whether that’s preventing them from entering your home in the first place, or making them run when the alarm is triggered.
-Burglar alarms can make you feel safe, protect your belongings from theft, and even reduce your home insurance premium.
+Burglar alarms are the simplest solution to deter intruders from your home – whether that’s preventing them from entering your home in the first place, or ensuring they flee when the alarm is triggered.
+No matter what type of Burglar alarm you choose, they can make you feel safe, protect your belongings from theft, and even reduce your home insurance premium.

 Security alarms are made up of three components: a sensor detects movement, a control panel activates and deactivates the alarm, and a siren alerts you and your neighbours to the intrusion.
 These three components can connect in two ways: wired or wireless (using Bluetooth or WiFi), and sometimes a combination of both.
 Newer to the market are smart alarms, a type of mostly-wireless security, which interconnects to other security devices on your property and sends notifications to your smart device.

-The best way to protect your home or business is to have a combination of sensors connected to your control panel and siren – contact sensors to alert you when a door or window is opened, and motion sensors to detect when an intruder is already in the home.
-At Toolstation, you’ll find complete systems combining a variety of sensors, your control panel, and a sounder for ultimate security.
+As well as investing in an efficient door lock, the best way to protect your property is to have a combination of sensors connected to your control panel and siren.
+Contact sensors to alert you when a door or window is opened, and motion sensors to detect when an intruder is already in the home.

 How Do Burglar Alarms Work?